getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 #### security.expire-login-after

-This field affects the cadence for which user tokens will be refreshed.
-To be specific, this means that can user of the Nelson CLI will, upon issuance, be able to use that token up to the maximum bound defined by this field (excluding a change in the encryption or signing keys).
+This field affects the cadence at which user tokens will be refreshed.
+To be specific, this means that the user of the Nelson CLI will, upon issuance, be able to use that token up to the maximum bound defined by this field (excluding a change in the encryption or signing keys).
 This value should be set to a size that is not too large, but also not too small causing users to constantly be refreshing tokens which might unduly burden the system if you have a lot of concurrent users.

 ```
 # as the field is a duration, you can specify it with